jeffreylederer/Leagues/readme.md

 ### Prerequisites

-You will need Visual Studio to make changes and MS SQL Management Studio to make changes to the database.
-You will also need running versions of MS SQL 2014+ or MS SQL Express.
+You will need Visual Studio to make changes to the code and MS SQL Management Studio to make changes to the database.
+You will also need a running versions of MS SQL 2014+ or MS SQL Express.
 To run publicly, you will need IIS Web Server.

 ### Installing

 To work on the program, download the solution file and its associated files.
-Also download the database schema and install on a MS SQL database server.
-You will need to the change the connection string in the web.config file to point towards your database server and database catalog.
+Also download the database schema and install on an MS SQL database server.
+You will need to the change the connection string in the web.config file to point to your database server and database catalog.